-Of the two, medical benefits resulting from a work-related injury or disease are the leading cost driver for workers compensation claims on a countrywide basis (the local share may vary).
+Of the two, medical benefits resulting from a work-related injury or disease are the leading cost drivers for workers compensation claims on a countrywide basis.
+As this is a relative measure and benefits for both indemnity and medical may vary from state to state, local share of medical benefit costs may vary.
+In particular, the medical share in a state may be large because the indemnity benefits are relatively less prominent.